• Skip to main content

 I originally made this recipe for a party.
 I chose a variety of dishes reminiscent of different Middle Eastern cultures.
 This saffron rice was the star of the show.

-We also serve grilled chicken skewers (an elevated version of our popular shwarma chicken wings), unleavened flatbread, and roasted vegetables including roasted eggplant and roasted zucchini.
+We also serve grilled chicken skewers (an elevated version of our popular shwarma chicken wings), unleavened flatbreads, and roasted vegetables including roasted eggplant rounds and easy roasted zucchini.
 Along with a variety of dips and sauces.

 I shared the recipe with several of our party guests and the feedback was wonderful.
 This recipe is so easy to make it is perfect as a weeknight side dish.
 But it also is so beautiful that it is a perfect addition to a holiday table.